-White Sox reliever suffers brain hemorrhage during game
+Former Mariners reliever Danny Farquhar ‘stable but in critical condition’ after passing out in dugout

+Farquhar, who pitched for the Mariners from 2013-15, suffered a brain hemorrhage in the White Sox dugout Friday night.
+He was rushed to the hospital, and the team says he is currently "stable but in critical condition."

-CHICAGO (AP) — White Sox reliever Danny Farquhar suffered a brain hemorrhage while in the dugout during a game Friday night, and is in stable but critical condition.
+CHICAGO — White Sox reliever Danny Farquhar suffered a brain hemorrhage while in the dugout during a game Friday night, and is in stable but critical condition.

-Farquhar passed out in the sixth inning, and was helped by team medical personnel and on-site EMTs.
+Farquhar, who pitched for the Mariners from 2013-15, passed out in the sixth inning, and was helped by team medical personnel and on-site EMTs.
 He regained consciousness before he was taken to a hospital by ambulance.

 The White Sox announced Saturday that additional testing revealed the brain hemorrhage caused by a ruptured aneurysm.
 Farquhar was receiving treatment and being closely monitored in the neurosurgical ICU unit at Rush University Medical center.